 BANGKOK – (TSX:ECA), (TSX:IMO), (TSX:SU), (TSX:HSE), (NYSE:BP), (NYSE:COP), (NYSE:XOM), (NYSE:CVX), (TSX:CNQ), (TSX:TLM), (TSX:COS.UN), (TSX:CVE)

-Benchmark oil for April delivery was up 29 cents to US$93.32 per barrel at midday Bangkok time in electronic trading on the New York Mercantile Exchange.
-The contract fell 51 cents to close at $93.03 per barrel on the Nymex on Thursday.
+Benchmark oil for April delivery was down 23 cents to US$91.72 a barrel at midday Bangkok time in electronic trading on the New York Mercantile Exchange.

-Brent crude, used to price many kinds of oil imported by U.S. refineries, was up 52 cents to $109.48 a barrel on the ICE Futures exchange in London.
+Brent crude, used to price many kinds of oil imported by U.S. refineries, was down 34 cents to $110.51 a barrel on the ICE Futures exchange in London.

 In other energy futures trading on the Nymex: